Posted 2:10 p.m. Monday, Aug. 31, 2020

 “But once I found out about the dual degree program … it seemed like a no-brainer,” he says.

-The program allows students to receive both a bachelor’s degree in physics from UWL and a bachelor’s degree in engineering from UW-Madison, UW-Milwaukee, UW-Platteville, UW-Stout, the University of Minnesota Duluth or Winona State University.
+a bachelor’s degree in physics from UWL and a bachelor’s degree in engineering from UW-Madison, UW-Milwaukee, UW-Platteville, UW-Stout, the University of Minnesota Duluth or Winona State University.

 Students taking this track can earn their degrees within five years, three at UWL and two at the partner institution.